-Norfolk Sister Cities provides opportunities for students to host inbound students from our Sister Cities, as well as participate on outbound exchanges.
-These exchanges are organized by NSCA and while some need-based scholarship funds are available, the costs are the responsibility of the participants including any costs not covered by awarded scholarship funds.
+Norfolk Sister Cities provides opportunities for students to host inbound students from our Sister Cities, as well as participate in outbound exchanges.
+These exchanges are organized by NSCA.
+While some need-based scholarship funds are available, the costs are the responsibility of the participants including any costs not covered by awarded scholarship funds.

 Applications and Forms:

 OUTBOUND STUDENT EXCHANGE:

 For students interested in participating in NSCA outbound exchanges, please refer to above listing of available outbound exchanges for the current year.
 Some sister cities have reciprocal agreements where their students visit the United States one year, and the American students visit their country the next, so outbound exchanges may not be available every year.
 Please note that priority for outbound exchanges is usually given to students that host during a reciprocal year.

 Norfolk Public School students who are in need of financial support are invited to apply for a scholarship.
 NSCA-Financial-Merit-Scholarship-Application-2022 The goal of Norfolk Sister Cities is to make certain that all qualified students are able to participate regardless of financial ability.
 The deadline for submission is March 30, 2022.
 Awardees will be notified by April 22, 2022.
 Questions, please contact NSCA Office at 627-0530 or by email at firstname.lastname@example.org.
 Please see Scholarship Brochure 2020 for more information.